Architecture, data flow, and API surface.

 VerSky™ is a layered protocol — physical to application — built so any drone, eVTOL, or autonomous aerial vehicle can participate without vendor lock-in.

-VerSky sits at Layer 3 — between the network transport and the application.
-Hardware (L1) and the OS/fleet manager (L4) are out of scope for the protocol itself.
+VerSky sits at Tier 3 — the protocol tier, between network transport and the application.
+Hardware (T1) and the OS/fleet manager (T4) are out of scope for the protocol itself.
+(The AACP Layers 1-5 referenced elsewhere on this site are the protocol-internal model inside Tier 3, not a different stack.)

 Two parallel channels: peer-to-peer and cloud.